Rjpdude/redux-pods/README.md

 }
 ```

-State resolvers can be called from anywhere, not just within async function.
-For example, it can also be called within
-a component's internal callback function:
+Resolvers can be called from anywhere, not just within async function.
+For example, it can also be called within a component's internal callback function:

 ```tsx
 import { gameState } from '.'